 LEAP is a preschool classroom intervention based on dramatic guided game play.
 LEAP combines contemporary developmental psychology with children’s inherent propensity for play and the entrenched cultural wisdom of games to specifically target early cognitive skills.
 The project gathers data on the potential relationship between drama games and cognitive development to better understand both the efficacy of this specific intervention and best practices to support cognitive development in general.

-- American Association for Theatre and Education (AATE): New York, New York (2019: forthcoming) The Wisdom of Play: Theatre Games and Executive Function
+- American Association for Theatre and Education (AATE): Virtual Conference (2020) The Wisdom of Play: Theatre Games and Executive Function

-- American Educational Research Association (AERA): Toronto, Canada (2019: forthcoming) Chronic stress, cognitive development, and drama: a theoretical proposal
+- American Educational Research Association (AERA): Toronto, Canada (2019) Chronic stress, cognitive development, and drama: a theoretical proposal

 - University of Wisconsin, Theatre Department Graduate Student Organization Conference (2018) Triadic Interplay: Stress, Executive Functions, and Drama in Education